NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 Python 2 namespace packages may provide `__init__.py` that collide.
 In that case `python.buildEnv` should be used with `ignoreCollisions = true`.

+#### Setup hooks

+The following are setup hooks specifically for Python packages.
+Most of these are used in `buildPythonPackage`.

+- `flitBuildHook` to build a wheel using `flit`.
+- `pipBuildHook` to build a wheel using `pip` and PEP 517.
+Note a build system (e.g. `setuptools` or `flit`) should still be added as `nativeBuildInput`.
+- `pipInstallHook` to install wheels.
+- `pytestCheckHook` to run tests with `pytest`.
+- `pythonCatchConflictsHook` to check whether a Python package is not already existing.
+- `pythonImportsCheckHook` to check whether importing the listed modules works.
+- `pythonRemoveBinBytecode` to remove bytecode from the `/bin` folder.
+- `setuptoolsBuildHook` to build a wheel using `setuptools`.
+- `setuptoolsCheckHook` to run tests with `python setup.py test`.
+- `wheelUnpackHook` to move a wheel to the correct folder so it can be installed with the `pipInstallHook`.

 ### Development mode